inadvertently/Blame-Discord-Bot/README.md

     1. Turn on Developer Mode under Discord Settings > Advanced

-    2. Right click on your profile icon in any chat and copy your ID
+    2. Right-click on your profile icon in any chat and copy your ID
     </p>
   </details>